Age → Grade Calculator

 Important Notes

-• May differ due to early admission, retaking, transfer, etc.
+• May differ due to early admission, grade retention, or transfer.

 Characteristics and Goals by Educational Level

-Main subjects: Korean, Mathematics, Social Studies, Science, English
+Main subjects: English Language Arts, Mathematics, Science, Social Studies, Art, PE

 Higher Education (4 years)